Bob Seger: Personal life

 Seger's first marriage to Renee Andrietti in 1968 lasted for "one day short of a year".
 He had a long-term relationship with Jan Dinsdale from 1972 until 1983.
 In 1987, he married actress Annette Sinclair and they divorced one year later.
 He married Juanita Dorricott in 1993, in a small private setting at The Village Club, in Bloomfield Hills; they have two children.

-Politics
+Views

 Politically, Seger has characterized himself as a centrist: "[I'm] right down the middle", he remarked.
 He supported Democrat Hillary Clinton in the 2016 presidential election.
-He tackled antiestablishment themes in early songs such as "2+2=?"
+He tackled antiestablishment themes in early songs such as "2 + 2 = ?"
 (1968) and "U.M.C.
 (Upper Middle Class)" (1974), according to Brian McCollum of the Detroit Free Press.
-On his 2014 album Ride Out, he addressed topics such as gun violence, and wrote "It's Your World" about climate change.
+On his 2014 album Ride Out, he addressed topics such as gun violence and wrote "It's Your World" about climate change.
 On the subject, he said, "There are a lot of culprits in climate change, and everybody's responsible, myself included.
 Nobody gets a free pass on this one.
 We've got to change our ways and change them fast."

-He has considered President Barack Obama to be the favorite president of his lifetime; he met him at the 2016 Kennedy Center Honors and thanked Obama for his "wisdom and dignity".
+He has considered President Barack Obama to be the favorite president of his lifetime; he met him at the 2016 Kennedy Center Honors and thanked Obama for his "wisdom and dignity."